The London Screenwriters’ Festival is an annual three day conference for screenwriters.

 When you sign up you will get access to all past video sessions as well as the sessions from the festival for which you have purchased a pass.
 You can watch a sample video, an ‘In conversation with William Nicholson’ the screenwriter of Gladiator, by clicking, here.

 Every year we have around 150 industry professionals who come and speak.
-In the past we have played host the worlds biggest screenwriters, producers, agents and directors.
+In the past we have played host to the worlds biggest screenwriters, producers, agents and directors.

 These industry experts have included…